What Does the Light On My Dashboard Mean?June 22, 2022

 This indicator light signals that your steering wheel light is locked and cannot be moved.
 To get the steering wheel lock off, put your keys in the ignition and turn the key to start the car while turning the steering wheel.

 This indicator light signals that there is a fault with the side airbag.
-You will want to get this fixed to protect you in case of an accident.
+You will want to get this fixed to protect you in an accident.

 Master Warning Light

-This indicator light that has an exclamation point in a triangle, signals that there is more than one system not operating correctly in the vehicle.
+This indicator light with an exclamation point in a triangle signals that more than one system is not operating correctly in the vehicle.
 When this light comes on, you want to pay immediate attention and call a mechanic to service your car.

 Service Vehicle Soon

 This indicator light will come on when you need to take your car in for service.
-This will happen if there is a fault condition in the anti-lock brake system, the traction control system, the electronic suspension system, or the brake hydraulic system.
+This warning will appear if there is a fault condition in the anti-lock brake system, the traction control system, the electronic suspension system, or the hydraulic brake system.

-There are plenty of other indicator lights that can go off in your vehicle, but in this article, we have covered the main ones.
-If any light comes on in your car, you will want to consult the owner’s manual or call a mechanic.
+We hope this helps answer “what does the light on my dashboard mean?”.
+Plenty of other indicator lights can go off in your vehicle, but in this article, we have covered the main ones.
+If any light comes on in your car, you want to consult the owner’s manual or call a mechanic.

 Contact Us Today

-At Vehicles for Change, we accept car donations to help low-income families get access to a car and a better life.
-If you have a vehicle you’d like to donate but worry it’s not in the best condition or has warning lights lit up on the dashboard, contact us today and we can have someone on our team look at it for you.
+At Vehicles for Change, we accept car donations to help low-income families access a car and a better life.
+If you have a vehicle you’d like to donate but worry it’s not in the best condition or has warning lights lit up on the dashboard, contact us today, and we can have someone on our team look at it for you.

-Vehicles for Change began a Full Circle Service Center designed to provide mechanic training to individuals with multiple barriers to employment including many who have recently been released from prison.
+Vehicles for Change began a Full Circle Service Center designed to provide mechanic training to individuals with multiple employment barriers, including many recently released from prison.
 Our mechanic, Wayne T. Farrar, is a Master Automobile Technician and Maryland State Certified Inspector.
 He trains interns to work on cars that we receive as donations.
 Call us at 855-820-7990 or fill out our donation form here to begin the process.
 We look forward to hearing from you!